apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 When you click on the **Use locally** button, you'll be presented with instructions on how to create an Actor from this template in your local environment.

-With the Apify CLI installed, you can simply run following commands in your terminal:
+With the Apify CLI installed, you can simply run the following commands in your terminal:

 ```bash
 apify create my-actor -t getting_started_node